lacchain/bndes-network/DEPLOY_NODE.md

 ## Clock

-Assure that the clock of your institution is synchronizing with online NTP servers.
+Ensure that the clock of your institution is synchronizing with trustful online NTP servers.
 BNDES is synchronizing with NTP.Br.

 ## Checking your connection